denisx/user.js/README.md

 for FireFox & Chrome

+## VK users to list

+for FireFox

-# MTS Check for thief
+## MTS Check for thief

 Script check MTC ru balance for thief lines

-for FireFox

-# VK users to list

 for FireFox